DevExpress-Examples/wpf-dock-layout-manager-serialize-custom-panels-and-their-properties/Readme.md

 ```

-To mark some panel's properties as serializable, you can apply the `XtraSerializablePropertyAttribute` to the setters of corresponding properties.
+To mark some panel properties as serializable, you can apply the `XtraSerializablePropertyAttribute` to the setters of corresponding properties.
 Target properties can be a dependency or an attached type:

 ```C#